LineChan/push_swap/README.md

 #  Method

 Different methods are used according to the number of elements to sort to reach the objectives asked by the correction.
-- **sort_three** sorts 3 element with less than 3 instructions
+- **sort_three** sorts 3 elements with less than 3 instructions
 - **insert_sort** sorts short lists (with less than 20 elements)
-- **quick_sort** is used for every other lists.
-Sort 100 elements with less than 900 instructions, and around 6600 for 500 elements.
+- **quick_sort** sort 100 elements with less than 900 instructions, and around 6600 for 500 elements.
 These are average numbers, see :arrow_down: for further details.

 ## Quicksort described step-by-step